 KWNC lays emphasis on humanistic care and multicultural education to cultivate qualified nursing talents who strive for competence and integrity.
 Encouraged and supported by the Board of Directors of the College, the ‘Benevolence Scholarship Foundation’ was established in 2006 to achieve the College’s benevolent and caring notion through encouraging the aspiring youth to pursue nursing studies and devote to nursing career by virtue of scholarships and grants.
 The College is closely connected with the Mainland and international medical and academic institutes, providing a variety of foreign exchange, and learning opportunities for teachers and students to broaden their horizon and learn about multiculturalism.
 There are exchanges that include countries / regions such as: Hong Kong, Beijing, Sichuan, Taiwan, Singapore, Australia, United States, Portugal, etc.

-With the view of promoting the academic research development in nursing and health sciences, KWNC founded the periodical “Macau Journal of Nursing” in November 2001.
-The Journal aims at boosting the development in nursing and health sciences, enhancing the quality of nursing techniques and nursing education, and reviewing the nursing development in the new epoch.
-In September 2004, the newsletter “The Echo of Health and Nursing” was launched to share information, promote health care knowledge, and enhance communication between College departments, staff members, faculty and students.
+To promote academic research development in nursing and health sciences, KWNC founded the periodical ‘Macau Journal of Nursing’ in 2001.
+This was the first and only local nursing journal in Macao which was also included in the US CINAHL and Taiwan CEPS databases.
+The Journal aims to boost the academic research development in nursing and health sciences, enhancing the quality of nursing techniques and nursing education, and reviewing the nursing development in the new epoch.
+In 2004, the newsletter ‘The Echo of Health and Nursing’ was launched to share information, propagate health care and nursing knowledge, improve actual operation, and enhance connection and team spirit between the College’s colleagues and students.